VanderpoelLiam/liamvanderpoel.com/content/archive/dsa.md

 ##### Space Optimized

-Lastly we can optimize the space usage of our dp table by noticing that at index `i` I only need to store the solution for `i+1` and `i+2`:
+Lastly we can optimize the space usage of our dp table by noticing that at index `i` we only need to store the solution for `i+1` and `i+2`:

-tmp dp1 dp2

 ```python
 def num_decodings(s):